Tharon-C/CSS-in-Components/PITCHME.md

 ---

-### This is a common folder structure in an application following these methodologies
+This is a common folder structure you will find in a project that might use BEM, ACSS, ECSS etc...
-You can see that there is an implied relationship here defining the parts that make our component.

 ```
 html/